amantiwari1/Real_Estate/README.md

 # Features

+*> Built on Flow

+We chose Flow as the  blockchain to build because of their track record of enabling great Web3 user experiences, low fees and commitment to user safety.

+Flow is also one of the greenest blockchains.
+Minting an NFT on Flow produces less carbon than posting on Instagram!
 1> See other users Flovatars on the app and verify them

 We are Querying from the mainnet, for testing - https://www.flowty.io/listing/906283794